a8cteam51/special-projects-blocks-monorepo/jp-related-posts-query-loop/readme.txt

 == Description ==

 The **Jetpack Related Posts Query Loop** plugin adds a query block variation named `Related Posts Query` that displays the related posts from Jetpack in a query block that can be customized like a regular query block in the editor.
-This allows for more customization options than the default Jetpack Related Postd block.
+This allows for more customization options than the default Jetpack Related Posts block.

 == Installation ==